NLnetLabs/routinator/source/installation.rst

 Notes
 -----

-In case you want to build a statically linked Routinator, or you have an Operating System where special care needs to be taken, such as OpenBSD and CentOS 6, please refer to the :doc:`installation-notes`.
+In case you want to enable or disable certain features, build a statically linked Routinator, store the RPKI cache on a `tmpfs` file system, or you have an Operating System where special care needs to be taken, such as OpenBSD and CentOS 6, please refer to the :doc:`installation-notes`.